-Through these tree identification activities for kids, they will learn how to identify a type of tree by looking primarily at its leaves.
+Through these tree identification activities for kids, they will learn how to identify a type of tree by looking primarily at its leaves which are often the easiest way for quick tree identification.
 They will also learn to look at the tree bark and tree seeds for further tree identification clues.
+For example, an oak tree may easily be identified by the leaf shape but to discover the species of oaks, you may need to delve further into the tree characteristics.

 You will need to start the tree leaf identification project with a trip to the library to get a tree identification manual or field guide.